 \section{Matched filter}

-We employ the matched filter approach to combine the pairwise kSZ signal over a range of separations in a way that optimizes the signal-to-noise ratio\,(SNR).
-Assume that the data vector $\bf{d}$ is a linear combination of a signal template $\mathbf{s}_\mathrm{m}(r)$ , amplitude $a_0$, and noise $\mathbf{n}_\mathrm{m}$,
+We employed the matched filter approach to combine the pairwise kSZ signal over a range of separations in a way that optimizes the S/N. Assume that the data vector $\bf{d}$ is a linear combination of a signal template $\mathbf{s}_\mathrm{m}(r)$ , amplitude $a_0$, and noise $\mathbf{n}_\mathrm{m}$,